JagsJulia/Jags.jl/README.md

 ## Purpose

 A package to use Jags (as an external program) from Julia.
+Jags.jl has been moved to JagsJulia.

 For more info on Jags, please go to <http://mcmc-jags.sourceforge.net>.

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

 ## What's new

-### Version 2.0.2 (tagged Jan 2019)

-1. Moved to JagsJulia.

 ### Version 2.0.1 (tagged Jan 2019)